Eisenerzgrube Nothweiler

 The show mine is almost horizontal, which means the tour is suitable for disabled visitors.
 The narrow tunnels widen several times to big halls, the socalled Abbauort (mining location).
 The mine was ventilated by a air shaft which goes up 80 m to the surfaces and causes a natural air convection.
 Subterranean cisterns provided the necessary water.

 The miners cottage in front of the St. Anna-Stollen is used for special exhibitions.
 There is an exhibition of dinosaur eggs, meteorites, and deep sea minerals.
+The permanent exhibition is entitled Mining and Metallurgy in the Wasgau and displays the tools used (mining equipment) and iron cast products.
 There is also a shop selling minerals, fossils, raw gem and jewelry.
-It also sells miner's lamps, miner's sticks, and other mining related gifts from various mining areas.
-After appointment a so called Bergmannsmahl (miner's meal) is served, which includes various hams and sausages, cheese, cucumber, bread, and butter.
+It also sells miner’s lamps, miner’s sticks, and other mining related gifts from various mining areas.
+After appointment a so called Bergmannsmahl (miner’s meal) is served, which includes various hams and sausages, cheese, cucumber, bread, and butter.